Bird Control Near Me

 A crow on a white background.

-Not as destructive as others listed, crows are known as more of a noise nuisance and for raiding crops like corn, berries and vegetables.
+Not as destructive as others listed, crows are known as more of a noise nuisance and for raiding crops like corn, berries, and vegetables.

-Behavior and Diet
+Bird Behavior and Diet

-Most birds eat seeds nectar, insects and their larvae, aquatic animals, and, in some cases, carrion.
+Most birds eat seeds, nectar, insects and their larvae, aquatic animals, and (in some cases) carrion.
 They have no teeth and use their sharp beaks to tear small chunks off larger foods in order to swallow bites.
 New York’s birds tend to be adaptable scavengers.
 They’ll eat whatever they can find.

 Birds spend most of their time foraging for food they can either eat right away or carry back to their nests.
 Birds tend not to range far from their nests, preferring to scavenge whatever they can from nearby.
 Many of NY’s birds are (obviously) social and congregate in flocks to mate and seek food.

-Reproduction and Life Cycle
+Bird Reproduction and Life Cycle

 Birds undergo several stages of development before adulthood: